-Beth Stevenson MA, RP, DT, CCC
+Beth Stevenson MA, DT, CCC

 “Myths are very important…They are metaphors that allow us to know things we otherwise could never know.” -Joseph Campbell

 So here you are, having taken a deep breath, perhaps shed a tear, felt a tightness in your stomach or a lump in your throat…you have realized that you need something to happen, that something has to change, that things just don’t seem right…and maybe someone out there has the answers you seek.

 You are entirely correct about most of these things, otherwise you wouldn’t be here…However, about those answers…Those answers actually lie somewhere within you.
 The real challenge is to have the courage to take that journey of self-exploration.

 Luckily, by engaging in psychotherapy, you won’t be alone on your journey.
 You will have a guide, a companion, someone to be a second pair of eyes, ears, and also a voice to help express what until now has been hidden, misunderstood, or fallen on deaf ears.